kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_beacons.md

 To search through your created beacons, use the search bar at the top of the beacon list.
 This search encompasses the current group and all subgroups.
 Additionally, you can sort beacons by distance, time, or name by clicking the menu button in the top right and selecting 'Sort'.

 ## Last Cell Signal Beacon
-If you have Backtrack enabled (see the 'Paths' guide) and have it configured to record cell signal, you will see a beacon created for the last known location that you had a cell signal.
+If you have Backtrack enabled (see the 'Paths' guide) and it is configured to record cell signal, you will see a beacon created for the last known location where you had a cell signal.

 You can disable this beacon in Settings > Navigation > 'Last signal beacon'.